Carbon-Farm-Network/Requirements-Doc/Planning.md

    * Create Plan with Intents, demand-driven, using requests as independent demand, "squashing" as needed
    * Do we need anything more?
 Or can it figure out all the correct order?
 * Planning page initial display (offers, requests, plan columns with plan)
-   * Add image to ProcessSpecification in the backend
-   * CRUD ProcessSpecification, under config menu
 * (Re)Calculate supply-driven quantities, display on page
 * (Re)Calculate demand-driven quantities, display on page
 * User can play with the numbers, create/edit intent quantities separately from the calculated ones (should we show payments/costs?)